-Sea-level rise (SLR), storm surge (SS), tidal (T) and wave height (WH) data were used for modelling Extreme Coastal Water Levels (ECWL) used as input to the ABMs.
+SLR, SS, T and wave height (WH) data were used for modelling ECWL used as input to the ABMs.
 These were provided by the UK Met Office and Environment Agency and were the most recent and highest quality data available.

-$$ECWL = SLR + SS + T + WH$$ (Eq.
-1)
+$$ECWL = SLR + SS + T + WH.$$ (1)

-The following graphs present ECWL up to 2100 under the RCP8.5 scenario, derived using Eq.
-1, for each case study: Southport, shown in blue; Weston-super-Mare (WSM), shown in red; and Portsmouth, shown in green (Figure 2).
-The lighter shades represent a 2%AEP (Annul Exceedance Probability) flood event (i.e., a 2% chance of occurring each year), the core colour represents a 0.5%AEP flood event, and finally the darkest shades represent a 0.1%AEP event, the most extreme considered within this analysis.
+The following graphs present ECWL up to 2100 under the RCP8.5 scenario, derived using equation (1), for each case study: Southport, shown in blue; WSM, shown in red; and Portsmouth, shown in green (figure 2).
+The lighter shades represent a 2%AEP (Annul Exceedance Probability) flood event (i.e. a 2% chance of occurring each year), the core colour represents a 0.5%AEP flood event, and finally the darkest shades represent a 0.1%AEP event, the most extreme considered within this analysis.